Share files

 1. Open a PDF and tap share

-2. In the Share document link dialog that opens, tap Invite People.
+2. In the dialog that opens, tap Invite people.

-3. In the Share with others dialog that opens, enter email addresses of the recipients.
+3. Select recipients from the list of contact and then in the dialog that opens, enter name or email of the recipients.

-1. Optionally, tap the subject line and/or message text box to edit them.
+1. Optionally, tap the subject line and message text box to edit them.

 The file automatically uploads to Adobe cloud storage.
 Document recipients can access the file from the web as well as from their desktop or mobile.
 All shared files in a list of files are marked with a sharedfile icon.